ALCS Game 4 between Astros, Yanks delayed by threat of rain

 AP Baseball Writer

-NEW YORK (AP) — With the Houston Astros one win from reaching the World Series again, Game 4 of the AL Championship Series against the New York Yankees will not start on time Sunday night because of the threat of rain.
+NEW YORK (AP) — With the Houston Astros one win from reaching the World Series again, Game 4 of the AL Championship Series against the New York Yankees was delayed Sunday night because of the threat of rain.

+Major League Baseball said it was targeting an 8:30 p.m. first pitch.

-Major League Baseball announced the impending delay on Twitter an hour before the scheduled 7:07 p.m. first pitch and said it was possible the game could get postponed until Monday.
+Earlier, the commissioner’s office announced the impending delay on Twitter an hour before the scheduled 7:07 p.m. start and said it was possible the game could get postponed until Monday.

-“We continue to evaluate the conditions and will provide another update by 7:00 p.m.,” MLB said.

-Six minutes later, an announcement was made at Yankee Stadium alerting fans.
+It was dry during the first 30 minutes of the delay, but radar showed rain approaching.

+Just after 7:30 p.m., fans at Yankee Stadium cheered an announcement alerting them the teams planned to start at 8:30 p.m., and another cheer went up when the grounds crew began removing the tarp from the infield.

 Lance McCullers Jr. was set to pitch for the Astros, looking for a four-game sweep.
 Houston is 6-0 this postseason and closing in on its second consecutive American League pennant and fourth in six years.